A01745419/Career_Projects/README.md

 3. MATLAB / programs for the simulation of events related to physics and mathematics.
 (Team).

 2nd Semester
-1. MATLAB / edge detencion algorithms on images.
+1. MATLAB / edge detection algorithms on images.
 (Team).